How we collect personal information

 - These cookies allow the website to remember choices you make (for example, choice of language or region) and provide enhanced, more personal features when you return to our website.
 These are first party cookies.

 - These cookies allow us and our advertisers to deliver information more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of advertising campaigns.
 They remember that you have visited our website and may help us in compiling your profile.
 These are persistent cookies which will be kept on your device until their expiration or earlier manual deletion.

 You block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including strictly necessary cookies) you may not be able to access all or parts of our website.
 For more information please visit www.allaboutcookies.org and http://www.youronlinechoices.com/uk/.

 Our website provides hyperlinks to websites owned and controlled by others.
 Medox is not responsible for the privacy practices of any website that it does not own or otherwise control.

 Where you submit information on behalf of another person, you confirm that you have made that person aware of how we may collect, use and disclose their information, the reason you have provided it, how they can contact us, the terms of this policy and that they have consented to such collection, use and disclosure.

 Compliance with privacy laws

-Except to the extent expressly stated otherwise in this policy, Drake accepts no obligations with respect to the handling of personal information other than those mandated by law in the country which has, or counties which have jurisdiction over Drake in any given circumstances.
+Except to the extent expressly stated otherwise in this policy, Medox accepts no obligations with respect to the handling of personal information other than those mandated by law in the country which has, or counties which have jurisdiction over Medox in any given circumstances.